xraypy/xraylarch/doc/fitting/confidence.rst

 better insight than the automatic method.

-.. module:: _math

 .. function:: confidence_intervals(minimizer, sigmas=(1, 2, 3), prob_func=None, maxiter=200)

     Calculate confidence intervals for the parameters from a given fit.

-    :param minimizer: the minizer object returned by :func:`minimize`.
+    :param minimizer: the minimizer object returned by :func:`minimize`.
     :param sigmas: list of sigma-levels to find parameter values for.
-    :param prob_func: ``None`` or callable function to calculate the probality from the opimized chi-square.
+    :param prob_func: ``None`` or callable function to calculate the probability from the optimized chi-square.
 By default, :func:`f_compare`, the standard F-test, is used.

     The function returns a dictionary of parameter names, with each value